The Best Things to Do in Coos Bay, Oregon (Updated 2025)

 1. Visit the Coos History Museum

-Located downtown at 1210 N Front Street, the Coos History Museum & Maritime Collection hosts some of the oldest collections in Oregon!
+Located downtown at 1210 N Front Street (they are celebrating their 10th anniversary at this location in 2025!), the Coos History Museum & Maritime Collection hosts some of the oldest collections in Oregon!

 The museum includes over 250,000 images from the past, and over 50,000 objects for viewing.
 It’s one of the most impressive and highly documented areas of the Oregon Coast!